Pljopi/ip21_akademija_projekt1/README.md

 ## * WEBSITE

-* Basic website, user can signup, login and add/remove currencies from his/her lsit of favourites and check currency prices.
+* Basic website, user can signup, login and add/remove currencies from his/her list of favourites and check currency prices.
 * User is limited to 3 failed log-in attempts from a single IP-address/h.

 ---